 Working with a trans-seasonal model allows us to not only use up all materials as our products never go 'out of season' but to also stick to our no-sales policy.
 Any leftover fabric is used to make cute scrunchies.

-Our take-back-scheme: we believe that we are responsible for the afterlife of our products so please return any unwanted items to us (free of charge) and you'll receive a voucher code.
-We will make sure to give your piece a second life.
+Our take-back-scheme: we believe that we are responsible for the afterlife of our products.
+Therefore, please consider returning your pre-owned arkitaip piece/s to us - we will cover the shipping costs and you will be rewarded with a £25-voucher code.
+We promise that we will make sure to give your piece/s a second life.

 Our journey to transparency: we think that understanding and appreciating the true cost of garments is crucial to learning how to buy less and buy better - which is why we've decided to share the cost break-down of our garments with you.
 Learn more here.